-The Board of Directors consisted of four directors through April 1, 2011 when Douglas W. Brown will be added as a Director.
-The Board of Directors determined it would be in the best interest of Data I/O to increase the size of the Board of Directors to five directors, restoring one of the two positions that were reduced in 2009 and to add experience and other attributes that Douglas W. Brown adds as a director.
-At the 2010 Annual Meeting, the shareholders elected four directors to serve until the next Annual Meeting or until his or her successor has been qualified and elected or such director's earlier death, resignation or removal.
-For the 2011 Annual Meeting the Board of Directors has approved the five nominees named below.
-All the nominees are currently or will be members of the Board of Directors.
+The Board of Directors consisted of five directors through March 8, 2012 when Kenneth Myer was added as a Director.
+The Board of Directors determined it would be in the best interest of Data I/O to increase the size of the Board of Directors to six directors temporarily as a transition from the retiring director, Mr. Gary, to the nominated five directors, and to add experience and other attributes that Mr. Myer adds as a director.
+At the 2011 Annual Meeting, the shareholders elected five directors to serve until the next Annual Meeting or until his or her successor has been qualified and elected or such director's earlier death, resignation or removal.
+For the 2012 Annual Meeting the Board of Directors has approved the five nominees named below.
+All the nominees are currently members of the Board of Directors.
 Each of the nominees has indicated that they are willing and able to serve as directors.
 However, should one or more of the nominees not accept the nomination, or otherwise be unwilling or unable to serve, it is intended that the proxies will be voted for the election of a substitute nominee or nominees designated by the Board of Directors.
+With the planned retirement of Mr. Hume during 2012, it is expected that his successor will be appointed to the Board of Directors.
+Mr. Hume has agreed to resign from the Board of Directors, at the time Mr. Hume's retirement becomes effective.